RenneLab/CnR-flow/docs/source/workflow.rst

     .. warning:: None of the output alignments (.sam/.bam/.cram) files produced in this step (or indeed, anywhere else in the pipeline) are normalized.
-The only normalized outputs are are genome genome coverage tracks produced if normalization is enabled.
+The only normalized outputs are genome coverage tracks produced if normalization is enabled.

 Modify_Aln
 ++++++++++